NOAA’s National Hurricane Center issued a Public Advisory on Saturday, October 19, 2019, due to Tropical Storm Nestor that is forecast to hit Florida.

 The disturbance is expected to develop into a tropical or subtropical storm later today before hitting Florida.

-A Tropical Storm Warning is in effect from the Mississippi/Alabama border to Yankeetown, Florida, and from Grand Isle, Louisiana to the Mouth of the Pearl River.
+A Tropical Storm Warning is in effect from Navarre, Florida to Yankeetown, Florida.

 A Storm Surge Warning is in effect for Indian Pass to Clearwater Beach, Florida.

-A Storm Surge Warning means there is a danger of life-threatening inundation from rising water moving inland from the coastline during the next 36 hours in the indicated locations.
+A Storm Surge Warning means there is a danger of life-threatening inundation, from rising water moving inland from the coastline, in the indicated locations.

-The GFS model (purple square), European model (orange triangle), and official NHC track forecast (red circle) are in strong agreement that the tropical cyclone will make landfall near or between Pensacola, Panama City Beach, or Mexico Beach.
+The GFS model (purple square), European model (orange triangle), UK model (blue square), and official NHC track forecast (red circle) are in strong agreement that the tropical cyclone will make landfall near or between Panama City Beach and Mexico Beach, Florida.